servosdesign/rucream/README.md

     ∙ Download latest release
     ∙ Move file into user/.vscode/extensions (or wherever your extensions are located) ∙ Open `File > Preferences > Color Themes` and pick the ruCream theme.
+    ∙ Enjoy the theme!

+    ∙ Download latest release
+    ∙ In VS Code, select Install from VSIX... in the extension context menu ∙ Select the rucream-1.0.0.vsix in the downloaded release directory ∙ Open `File > Preferences > Color Themes` and pick the ruCream theme.
-    ∙ Close out the extension and enjoy the theme!
+    ∙ Enjoy the theme!